jhpyle/docassemble/_docs/functions.md

 the interview through a web browser and `'sms'` if the user is using [SMS].

-Sometimes interviews are accessed by background processes.
+Sometimes interviews are accessed by [background processes].
 `interface()` will return `'cron'` if the interview is being accessed by a [scheduled task], and will return `'worker'` if it is being accessed by a [background process].